senacor/cloud-native-training/04_service-mesh/README.md

 ```

 Now access the sock-shop with the first shown url, `http://192.168.99.100:31380` in above example.
 The sock-shop should be accessible.
 The first is for port 80, so only the first one will work.

+Above only works on minikube.
+For AWS simply skip that, it is an optional part.

 ## Step 5 - Enable Authorization